keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * Science, philosophy, theology etc. employ domain-specific expertise to generate new guesses to be investigated
 * Investigation cannot produce the guess!
 It can only analyze the guess once proposed.

-* Examples:
-	* Particle physics <!--Unfinished section--> -- maybe there is a thing that does not obey gravity
-	* Philosophy -- maybe language formation (in humans) is like the construction of mathematical models (in computers)
-	* Law -- maybe there were two assasins
-	* History -- maybe the pyramids were built with sound-wave technology

 </section><section data-markdown>

+### Application of Abduction Examples

+> * Particle physics -- maybe there is a thing that does not obey gravity
+> * Philosophy -- maybe language formation (in humans) is like the construction of mathematical models (in computers)
+> * Law -- maybe there were two assassins
+> * History -- maybe the pyramids were built with sound-wave technology